The Legendary Starfy (video game): Gameplay

 Pearls, the game's currency, are used to buy items and retrieve health.
 Each stage has treasure chests, whose rewards are collectibles such as costumes or heart-shaped stones which give Starfy more health.

 The game uses the dual-screen function to show a variety of information on the lower screen, such as a mermaid giving a summary of the level's mission; Moe gives the players hints to get treasures and secrets doors; Bunston shows the player's main progress of the story and upgrades; Old Man Lobber summarizes the current exploration's statistics and rank.

 Returning from the previous four Starfy titles are costumes that offer special abilities, including ghost, dragon, chicken, and an ice-tailed seal costume.
 Unlike other games in the series, instead of touching a costume, Starfy touches Bunston's thought bubbles to put on a costume.
 The game also has DS wireless co-op play in select areas and boss fights, where one person controls Starfy and the other controls Starly.
 Only one cartridge copy of the game is required for this feature.
 Five different minigames are offered, one of them a cooking game starring Starly.
 Returning from earlier entries in the series is the wardrobe collection in which players dress Starfy and Starly in different outfits.

 Development

 The Legendary Starfy is the first game in the series to be released outside Japan.
 Nintendo of America previously found games in the series to be "too Japanese" for a North American release.
 The joint decision by Nintendo and Tose to finally release the Starfy series abroad came about because the Nintendo DS was doing well in the market.
-Yurie Hattori, assistant director for the Starfy series states "it's a game that's really the result of all the great ideas we had in [Densetsu no Stafy] 1-4.
+Yurie Hattori, assistant director for the Starfy series states "it's a game that's really the result of all the great ideas we had in [Densetsu no Starfy] 1-4.
 This is a really accessible game and a great starting point to bring it to the US".
 Very few changes were made for the game's English adaptation.
 To promote the game, a launch event was held at the Nintendo World Store in New York City on July 11, 2009.